TropicalBastos/got-earth/README.md

 ### Build

-- Load the project with Xcode
+- Load the project with Xcode (open got-earth.xcodeproj)
 - From here you can just click Build and it will build and run

 ### Development